Key West Florida

 DESCRIPTION/HISTORY

-The Ernest Hemingway Home and Museum has been a National Historic Landmark since 1968, which would’ve pleased both Ernest and Pauline.
-This grand, handsome home was built in 1850, by leading citizen, Asa Tift, for his family and himself.
+The Ernest Hemingway Home and Museum has been a National Historic Landmark since 1968, which would’ve pleased both Ernest and and his wife Pauline.
+This grand, handsome home was built in 1850, by leading citizen Asa Tift, for his family and himself.

-Asa was a talented marine architect and very successful salvage wrecker, who was one of Florida’s wealthiest men in the 1850s.
-Asa knew what he was doing in building this lovely, Spanish Colonial style two story villa, using coral rock quarried on its property.
-Asa added his own architectural touches, such as putting up New Orleans wrought-iron porch railings, balcony supports and lovely Italian marble fireplaces.
+Asa was a talented marine architect and very successful salvage wrecker, who was one of Florida’s wealthiest men when he built this this lovely, Spanish Colonial style two story villa, using coral rock quarried on its property.
+Asa added his own architectural touches, such as the New Orleans wrought-iron porch railings, balcony supports and Italian marble fireplaces.

-Ernest was a complicated man, with issues that he struggled with, but he ALWAYS loved this oasis from the world, in a town that accepted him.
+Ernest was a complicated man, with issues that he struggled with, but he ALWAYS loved this refuge from the world, in a town that accepted him.
 He found peace from fame and some of his inner demons.
-From 1928-1938, he considered the sleepy little town of Key West his refuge and found this Spanish Colonial style home to be a place where he could enjoy privacy, his family, the view of the ocean, garden, and express himself using his gift of writing.
+From 1928-1938, he considered the sleepy little town of Key West his sanctuary and found this Spanish Colonial style home to be a place where he could enjoy privacy, his family, the view of the ocean, gardening, and expressing himself using his gift of writing.

 He wrote some of his best work, such as “To Have and Have Not” in his studio loft, located on the second floor in the carriage house just behind the main house.
 As Ernest wrote with pencils, his sister Sunny and his wife Pauline, would type his manuscripts for him.

 Pauline also loved their Spanish Colonial style home.
 She was the one who first saw this vintage fixer-upper, badly in need of some TLC!
 Described by a friend as being “a wreck of a house,” Pauline saw its possibilities, and Ernest loved older homes and agreed.
-Pauline’s rich uncle generously helped Ernestine and Pauline buy this Key West oasis-to-be.
+Pauline’s rich uncle generously helped them buy this Key West oasis-to-be.

-Ernest also liked to drink hard and sometimes strayed from his marriages when his current marriage that he was involved in was strained.
-All these behaviors built up his image he needed of himself, as being a “virile, macho male specimen.”
-Though, Ernest tried in the early years of each of his marriages to be a family man and husband, as much as he was able to muster.
+Ernest also liked to drink hard and sometimes strayed from his marriages when they became strained.
+He acted as he did to build up a self-image as a “virile, macho male specimen,” though, he tried in the early years of each of his marriages to be a family man and husband, as much as he was able to muster.

-Ernest and Pauline made this home their own, and lived happily her for ten years, with their boys, Patrick and Gregory.
+Ernest and Pauline made the home their own, and lived happily there for ten years, with their boys, Patrick and Gregory.
 The couple bought antiques, and other decor in Paris and Europe, and shipped it back to Key West.
-Notable antiques that can be found there include Pauline’s Parisian chandelier collection, her 18th century Spanish walnut dining table, porcelain sculptures, and paintings.
+Notable antiques include Pauline’s Parisian chandelier collection, her 18th century Spanish walnut dining table, porcelain sculptures, and paintings.

-Visitors enjoy looking at not only the family furniture and treasures, but can also read various articles, enjoy memorabilia in various exhibits on the first and second floor rooms.
-Many of Ernest’s trophies from his fishing and big game hunting adventures can still be seen hanging on the walls.
+Visitors can enjoy looking at not only the family furniture and treasures, but also read print of articles, and memorabilia exhibits on the first and second floor.
+Many of Ernest’s trophies from his fishing and big game hunting adventures can still be seen mounted on the walls.

-The saltwater pool, next to the building in the back, was built in the late 1930s, the first pool that was built in Key West!4+ Pauline put the pool in as a surprise for Ernest, costing $20,000.
+The saltwater pool, next to the building in the back, was built in the late 1930s, the first pool ever built in Key West!
+Pauline installed it as a surprise for Ernest, and it cost $20,000.
 Pauline hoped to please him, and win him back, as she sensed he was drifting away from her, a tendency he had in his relationships.
-He was furious and accused her of trying to spend all his money!
+But he was furious and accused her of trying to spend all his money!

-Things changed in Key West during the Great Depression.
-The Depression had hit Key West hard, and the town was reinvented by the Florida mainland as a tourist holiday spot, which was terribly disappointing to Hemingway.
+Things changed in Key West during the Great Depression, which hit Key West hard.
+The town was reinvented by developers as a tourist holiday spot, which was terribly disappointing to Hemingway.
 The city government of Key West folded up, and control of the town was taken over by the Florida state government.
-People he had known lost everything, moved away.
-New folks moved in who were inspired to build an attractive tourist destination, bringing their noise, and annoying habits.
+People he had known lost everything and moved away.
+New folks moved in who were inspired to make Key West an attractive tourist destination, bringing their noise, and annoying habits in the process.

 Hemingway’s house of course was put on the maps of famous places, causing unwanted intrusions from mainland tourists.
 In 1935, Ernest was fed up with looky-loo tourists walking into his yard, and even coming into the house, invading his privacy.
-Ernest had his friend Toby build a wall of stone to give all of the Hemingway clan and his celebrity guests some peace away from the throngs of humanity who came to Key West, eager to see famous people.
+He had his friend Toby build a wall of stone to give the Hemingway clan and his celebrity guests some peace away from the clamorous new throngs of humanity who came to Key West.

-An added disappointment to Ernest was that some people in Key West didn’t like the way Key West was portrayed in his novel, “To Have and Have Not,” a novel which protested the Key West take-over by the mainlanders.
-Hemingway felt he was losing his closeness with the Key West community, that had changed so drastically.
+An added disappointment to Ernest was that some locals didn’t like the way Key West was portrayed in his novel, “To Have and Have Not,” which protested the city’s takeover by mainlanders.
+Hemingway felt he was losing his closeness with the community, which had changed drastically.

-Not good in relationships, his marriage to Pauline began to fall apart after ten years of marriage.
+Not good in relationships, his marriage to Pauline began to fall apart after ten years.
 It didn’t help that he had a girlfriend, Martha, on the side.
-Pauline had given up her own writing career so she could bet devoted to his career.
-Pauline was awarded a divorce on the grounds of desertion, as Ernest left Pauline for Cuba.
+Pauline had given up her own writing career so she could devote herself to his career.
+She was awarded a divorce on the grounds of desertion, as Ernest left Pauline and went to Cuba.
 She must have been heart-broken that Ernest dumped her.

-Her efforts wound up not being enough to keep him as her husband.
+All of her efforts were not enough to keep him.
 He was damaged goods with commitment issues when she married him.
-He left his first wife to be with her.
+He’d left his first wife to be with her.

-After his 1939 divorce from his wife Pauline, Ernest lived in Cuba with his new wife, Martha, while Pauline and the boys lived in the Key West home.
-This marriage to Martha didn’t last long, only 5-6 years.
-Ernest divorced her and married again, Mary; a relationship that lasted for the rest of his life.
+After his 1939 divorce, Ernest lived in Cuba with his new wife, Martha Gellhorn, while Pauline and the boys lived in the Key West home.
+But the new marriage didn’t last long, only 5-6 years.
+Ernest divorced Martha and married again, to Mary Welsh.
+Their relationship lasted for the rest of his life.

-When Ernest killed himself in 1961, this home was sold by his estate to local Key West residents, Bernice and her husband.
-In 1964, Bernice and her husband opened the house as a private museum, but continued to live in the loft area (in the building behind the main home).
+When Ernest killed himself in 1961, his Key West home was sold by his estate to local residents, Bernice Dixon and her husband.
+In 1964, they opened the house as a private museum, but continued to live in the loft area (in the building behind the main home).
 Today, the property remains in the hands of their family, who still run the house as a museum, proudly displaying all the Hemingway furniture, and memorabilia, adding Hemingway’s loft on the tour.

 HISTORY OF MANIFESTATIONS

-Couples while alive who had a troubled relationship sometimes work on their relationship in their afterlife resulting in being able to co-occupy the same space.
+Couples who while alive have troubled relationships sometimes work on them in their afterlives so that they can co-occupy the same space.

 Edith Wharton Estate: The Mount, MA (While alive, Edith and her husband Teddy had to divorce due to Teddy’s mental illness.
 As spirits, they have moved back inside their forever home, and have been working on their damaged relationship, doing their favorite thing together, reading).

-Saint Francis Inn, FL (A forbidden relationship between the soldier son and a young black slave girl has been able to flourish with the spirit couple who now stay here.
-The spirit of the slave still is part of the housekeeping staff, and the young soldier has fun flirting with the female staff and guests, but the spectral couple still make love in the attic.
+Saint Francis Inn, FL (A forbidden relationship between son of a soldier and a young black slave girl has been able to flourish in the afterlife.
+The spirit of the slave is still part of the housekeeping staff, and the young soldier has fun flirting with the female staff and guests, but the spectral couple still make love in the attic.)

-Hemingway House, FL (The spirits of Ernest and Pauline are together again in the same favorite place.
-They seem to have let their past marital troubles go and are willing to be a co-habitating spectral couple again, willing to share the same space to find personal peace).
+Hemingway House, FL (The spirits of Ernest and Pauline are together again in their old favorite place.
+They seem to have let their past marital troubles go and are a co-habitating spectral couple again, willing to share the same space to find personal peace).

 People who take their own lives sometimes stay in this world, choosing to look for the peace they weren’t experiencing while alive.

-Old Allen House, AR (The spirit of LaDell stays in her Family’s home, finding some peace with the company of her spectral family members).
+Old Allen House, AR (The spirit of LaDell stays in her Family’s home, finding peace in the company of her spectral family members).

-Hemingway House, FL (After struggling with physical issues that caused his spiraling depression, Ernest Hemingway shot himself in the head in 1961, and is spending his afterlife in his favorite Key West place.
-Some of Ernest’s happiest moments of peace and serenity, and self-worth took place in this house.
-While still living at Key West, he told others that he would probably spend his afterlife here).
+Hemingway House, FL (After struggling with physical issues that caused his spiraling depression, Ernest Hemingway shot himself in the head in Idaho in 1961.
+He is spending his afterlife in his favorite Key West place.
+Some of Ernest’s happiest times took place in this house.
+While still living at Key West, he is known to have told others that he would probably spend his afterlife here).

 Spirits who decide to spend their afterlife in their favorite place in this world, often continue what they loved to do the best while alive.

 Hemingway House, FL (The spirit of Hemingway is writing again in his favorite spot, and probably enjoys walking around the property.
 The spirit of Pauline Hemingway also loved this house, a place of happy memories with the man she loved during the first years of their marriage.
 This is where she raised her boys.
-It was a labor of love, that she renovated and remodeled.
-She too likes to see all her improvements, as well as helping Ernest by typing his stories, something she loved to do).
+The house was a labor of love, that she renovated and remodeled.
+She too likes to see all of her improvements, and enjoys helping Ernest by typing his stories, something she loved to do).

-People who experience a shattering loss sometimes don’t get over the grief suffered and seek comfort in their favorite spot; their home.
-When they pass on, they may stay in this world, not able to let go of the pain of loss, wanting to stay where they have found comfort.
+People who experience a shattering loss sometimes don’t get over the grief they suffered and seek comfort in their favorite spot: their home.
+When they pass on, they may stay in this world, not able to let go of the pain of loss, wanting to stay where they have found solace.

 Bee Bennett Mansion, CA (The spirit of Molly Bennett while alive never got over the tremendous loss of her children, and remains the spectral hostess).